casangi/casadocs/docs/api/casaconfig.rst

 casaconfig command line
 ^^^^^^^^^^^^^^^^^^^^^^^

- .. data:: casaconfig(-h, --help, --configfile, ---noconfig, --nositeconfig, --measurespath, --pull-data, --data-update, --measures-update, --update-all, --reference-testing, --current-data)
+ .. data:: casaconfig(-h, --help, --configfile, ---noconfig, --nositeconfig, --measurespath, --pull-data, --data-update, --measures-update, --update-all, --reference-testing, --current-data, --summary, --force)

 The casaconfig module may be used by itself with these options.
 The full set of config files are first used (except as omitted by the options) then the options are used and then python exits.